dedetive/misle-java/README.md

 1. Currently, the `ru_RU` (Russian) and `el_GR` (Greek) fonts in item tooltips do not work properly due to unsupported characters in the current font.
 2. It crashes when trying to play the game with the language `mi_PM` due to lack of translation.
 3. When opening the inventory seconds after a playing session has started, slots may be incorrectly placed related to the mouse.
-This is fixed by changing the window resolution.
+This can be temporarily fixed by changing the window resolution.
+4. As of the most recent commit, all languages besides `en_US` and `pt_BR` will lead to a crash, due to the lack of translation of the Goblin Ear item.
+This will be fixed ASAP.

 > **Note:** Please report any issues you encounter during your game development.
+Please contact me if you're interested in helping.
+I'm available on Discord by the username `dedetive`.
 Your help would be greatly appreciated.